Downing Street ‘mulls scrapping inheritance tax as manifesto pledge’

 “It’s about being an aspirational country.
 You work hard, play hard and pass on your wealth.
 It’s a live discussion,” one source familiar with the discussions told the paper.

-The rate of inheritance tax is currently 40% for estates worth more than £325,000, which is only charged on the portion that is above the threshold.
+The rate of inheritance tax is currently 40 per cent for estates worth more than £325,000, which is only charged on the portion that is above the threshold.

 But estates of spouses and civil partners can pass on up to £1 million without any inheritance tax liability.

-Consumer Prices Index inflation peaked at 11.1% growth last year and was last reported at 8.7% for May.
+Consumer Prices Index inflation peaked at 11.1 per cent growth last year and was last reported at 8.7 per cent for May.

-Abolishing inheritance tax could cost the Treasury a potential £7 billion a year and would be contingent on that figure falling significantly, the Times reported.
+Abolishing inheritance tax could cost the Treasury a potential £7bn a year and would be contingent on that figure falling significantly, the Times reported.

 A No 10 source said: “The PM has repeatedly said that he wants to cut taxes for people.